mrapp-ke/Boomer-Datasets/README.md

 A dataset for protein function classification.
 Each example represents a protein and each label corresponds to a protein class.

+### GNegative-GO and GNegative-Pse-AAC

+*Jianhua Xu, Jiali Liu, Jing Yin, and Chengyu Sun.
+A multi-label feature extraction algorithm via maximizing feature variance and feature-label dependence simultaneously.
+Knowledge-Based Systems (98), pp. 172 — 184, 2016.*

+This dataset is used to predict the sub-cellular locations of proteins according to their sequences.
+It contains 1392 sequences for Gram negative bacterial (Gnegative) species.
+Both the GO (Gene ontology) features and PseAAC (including 20 amino acid, 20 pseudo-amino acid and 400 diptide components) are provided.
+There are 8 subcellular locations (cell inner membrane, cell outer membrane, cytoplasm, extracellular, fimbrium, flagellum, nucleoid and periplasm).

 ### GPositive-GO and GPositive-Pse-AAC

 *Jianhua Xu, Jiali Liu, Jing Yin, and Chengyu Sun.
 A multi-label feature extraction algorithm via maximizing feature variance and feature-label dependence simultaneously.
-Knowledge-Based Systems, 98:172 — 184, 2016*
+Knowledge-Based Systems (98), pp. 172 — 184, 2016*

 This dataset is used to predict the sub-cellular locations of proteins according to their sequences.
 It contains 519 sequences for Gram positive species.
 Both the GO (gene ontology) features and PseAAC (including 20 amino acid, 20 pseudo-amino acid and 400 diptide components) are provided.
 There are 4 subcellular locations (cell membrane, cell wall, cytoplasm and extracell).

 ### Human-GO and Human-Pse-AAC

 *Jianhua Xu, Jiali Liu, Jing Yin, and Chengyu Sun.
 A multi-label feature extraction algorithm via maximizing feature variance and feature-label dependence simultaneously.
-Knowledge-Based Systems, 98, pp. 172 — 184, 2016.*
+Knowledge-Based Systems (98), pp. 172 — 184, 2016.*

 This dataset is used to predict the sub-cellular locations of proteins according to their sequences.
 It contains 3106 sequences for Human species.
 Both the GO (Gene ontology) features and PseAAC (including 20 amino acid, 20 pseudo-amino acid and 400 diptide components) are provided.
 There are 14 subcellular locations (centriole, cytoplasm, cytoskeleton, endoplasm reticulum, endosome, extracell, golgi apparatus, lysosome, microsome, mitochondrion, nucleus, peroxisome, plasma membrace, and synapse).